ovimihai/redis-ru101-course-notes/Week-5.md

 - simple implementation, Redis-like operations
 - simplifies application code
 - preserves atomicity
-- no need to add special exeption handling for any potential errors
+- no need to add special exception handling for any potential errors

 ### Reserving tickets
-- comparing just `requested_tickets <= event_capacity` wil lnot be enouth
+- comparing just `requested_tickets <= event_capacity` will not be enough
 - then we do (tickets_held + requested_tickets) <= event_capacity
     - this requires the portion that computes the total number of existing holds